This website uses cookies to help you make the most of your visit.

 Principle 4.
 Services, including medicines management

-The pharmacy does not store all of its medicines in a safe and secure manner away from unauthorised access.
-Although it stores and manages most of its medicines appropriately, it does have some that are unsuitable for supply.
-The pharmacy does provide a range of services to support the health needs of the local community, but the responsible pharmacist is not always present during the pharmacy’s opening hours.
-Its team members take the right action in response to safety alerts, so people get medicines and medical devices that are safe to use, but they don't keep any records to show they did this.
+The pharmacy provides a range of services to support the health needs of the local community.
+Medicines are stored appropriately and regularly checked to ensure they are fit for supply.
+Team members take action in response to safety alerts, so people get medicines and medical devices that are safe to use, but they don't keep any records to show what they did.

 Principle 5.
 Equipment and facilities